Robert Nixon (politician): Retirement

 Nixon resigned from the legislature on July 31, 1991, accepting a federal appointment from the Mulroney government to conduct a review of Atomic Energy of Canada Limited (Nixon later served as chair of this crown corporation from 1994 to 2001).
 He and his father had represented the riding of Brant continuously from 1919 until 1991.
 In the 1993 federal election, the riding elected Nixon's daughter, Jane Stewart to the House of Commons of Canada, where she served in the Cabinet of Jean Chrétien.

 In 1992 Nixon was appointed Agent-General of Ontario to the United Kingdom.
-He held this position until the London office, and 18 other offices throughout the world, was closed by Bob Rae's NDP government as an economy measure in the mid-90s.
+He held this position until the London office, and 18 other offices throughout the world, was closed by Bob Rae's NDP government as an economic measure in the mid-90s.
 Nixon supported Gerard Kennedy for the leadership of the provincial Liberal Party in 1996 and former Ontario New Democratic Party leader and Premier Bob Rae for the federal Liberal leadership in the 2006 leadership race.

 In the 2013 Ontario Liberal Party leadership election Nixon endorsed Sandra Pupatello.
 In 2015, he was made a member of the Order of Ontario.